martien-176/mapcss/README.md

 # mapcss
 Improve the readability of some josm objects, eg highways.

-I found the visibility of some highway types not very good.
-Especially when mapping rural areas in Africa tracks and paths are almost invisible.
+I found the visibility of some highway / waterway types not very good.
+Especially when mapping rural areas in Africa eg tracks and paths are almost invisible.

 So i created a mapstyle to improve this, by making the colors more pop.